 Working as a Journalist Abroad

-The Best Way to Meet Colorful People
+A Great Way to Meet Colorful People

 Working as a journalist abroad provides insights into the country and its culture you could never get by traveling as a tourist.
 It also allows you to research in depth many fascinating subjects and meet all manner of colorful local people, from government ministers and entrepreneurs to artists and cockfighting barons.